killjay/Cafelog-TC-PP/privacy-policy.md

 With your permission, we also read data from **Apple HealthKit**, such as steps, active calories, walking/running distance, heart rate, and flights climbed.
 HealthKit data is never shared with third parties or used for advertising.

+## Android Health Connect

+With your permission, Café Cal connects to Android Health Connect:

+- **Read** — your steps and active calories burned.
+We read today's totals to show your daily activity and calculate your calorie balance, and up to 30 days of step history to power your trends and analytics.
+- **Write** — when you log a meal, we write it to Health Connect as a nutrition record (calories and macros), and beverages as a hydration record, so your Café Cal logs stay in sync with your other health apps.

+Health Connect data is processed only on your device to power these in-app nutrition and activity features.
+It is never shared with third parties, sold, or used for advertising, and we do not transmit your Health Connect data to our servers.

+You can grant or revoke Health Connect access at any time in the Health Connect app (Settings > Apps > Health Connect, or the standalone Health Connect app).
+To delete data Café Cal has written, remove it in Health Connect or delete your account and all associated data from Settings within the app.

 ### Daily Logs & Analytics

 We generate **aggregated daily and weekly summaries** based on your logged data, including nutrition analytics and **streak tracking**, to help you monitor your progress over time.